Nubian pyramids

-The Nubian pyramids were built by the rulers of the ancient Kushite kingdoms.
-The area of the Nile valley known as Nubia, which lies within the north of present-day Sudan, was the site of three Kushite kingdoms during antiquity.
-The capital of the first was at Kerma (2500–1500 BCE).
-The second was centered on Napata (1000–300 BCE).
-The third kingdom was centered on Meroë (300 BCE-AD 300).
-The pyramids are built of granite and sandstone.
+The Nubian pyramids were constructed by the rulers of the ancient Kushite kingdoms in the region of the Nile Valley known as Nubia, located in present-day northern Sudan.
+This area was the site of three ancient Kushite kingdoms.
+The capital of the first was at Kerma (2500–1500 BC), the second was centered on Napata (1000–300 BC) and the third was centered on Meroë (300 BC – 300 AD).

-Heavily influenced by the Egyptians, Nubian kings built their own pyramids 1000 years after Egyptian burial methods had changed.
-In Nubia, pyramids were built for the first time at El Kurru in 751 BC.
-The Nubian-style pyramids emulated a form of Egyptian private elite family pyramid that was common during the New Kingdom.
-There are twice as many Nubian pyramids still standing today as there are Egyptian.
-Forty of the pyramids were partially demolished by an Italian treasure hunter, Giuseppe Ferlini, in the 1830s.
-The Nubian pyramids are a UNESCO World Heritage Site.

-Pyramids
+In Nubian culture, the pyramids were integral to burial customs for royalty and other wealthy figures of the Kushite kingdom, with this practice starting as early as the 7th century BC.
+These customs endured for almost a thousand years from 700 BC to 350 AD.
+The Nubian pyramids display adaptations of Egyptian architecture that were prevalent during the New Kingdom.
+Notably these are a UNESCO World Heritage Site.

+Chronology and organization of Nubian burial sites

 The Nubian pyramids were built over a period of a few hundred years to serve as tombs for the kings and queens and wealthy citizens of Napata and Meroë.
+The four main sites in which these pyramids hold prominence are El-Kurru, Nuri, Jebel Barkal, and Meroe.
 The first three sites are located around Napata in Lower Nubia, near the modern town of Karima.

-The first of these was built at the site of el-Kurru, including the tombs of King Kashta and his son Piye, together with Piye's successors Shabaka, Shabataka, and Tanwetamani.
-Fourteen pyramids were constructed for their queens, several of whom were renowned warrior queens.
-This can be compared to approximately 120 much larger pyramids that were constructed in Ancient Egypt over a period of 3000 years.